vmware/vSphere-machine-learning-extension/website/content/en/docs/deployment/single_host.md

 	1. Login the Linux machine/VM prepared for this task as root.
 Run command “systemctl stop systemd-resolved” to stop the build-in DNS service if it is running.
 	2. Create file “~/Corefile” with the following content using a text editor (like “vi”):
+	3. Create file “~/example.db” with the following content using a text editor (like “vi”):
+4. Run the following command to launch CoreDNS service: docker run --restart=always --volume=`pwd`:/root/ -p 53:53/udp [harbor-repo.vmware.com/dockerhub-proxy-cache/coredns/coredns](http://harbor-repo.vmware.com/dockerhub-proxy-cache/coredns/coredns) -conf ~/Corefile
+	5. Run the following command from the terminal of TKG demo appliance to verify this DNS server is setup correctly: dig @<IP address of the Linux machine> [registry.rainpole.io](http://registry.rainpole.io/)

+15. Edit file “/etc/systemd/network/99-dhcp-en.network”, change the DNS server setting in this file to the correct DNS server, not this appliance itself.
+If you have launched your own DNS service in step 14, point DNS server to the Linux VM you are using in step 14.
+Run command “systemctl restart systemd-networkd” and “systemctl restart systemd-resolved” to apply this change.

+16. Edit file “vsphere-tkg-mgmt-template.yaml”.
+Make the following changes:

+	a.
+In “vSphere configuration” section, change “VSPHERE_SERVER” to the IP of the vCenter Server.
+	b.
+Change “VSPHERE_PASSWORD” to the password of vSphere administrator.
+	c.
+Change “VSPHERE_USERNAME” to the username of vSphere administrator.
+	d.
+Change “VSPHERE_DATACENTER” to the name of datacenter created in step 3.
+	e.
+Change the path in “VSPHERE_RESOURCE_POOL” to the actual path, which means the datacenter name and cluster name in the path should be changed.
+	f.
+Change the datacenter name and datastore name in “VSPHERE_DATASTORE”.
+	g.
+Change the datacenter name and VM folder name in “VSPHERE_FOLDER”.
+	h.
+Change “VSPHERE_NETWORK” to the name of port group created in step 7.
+	i.
+Change “VSPHERE_CONTROL_PLANE_ENDPOINT” to the static IP address of TKG management cluster.
+	j.
+Copy the content of file “/root/.ssh/id_rsa.pub” (available on screen in step 13) to “VSPHERE_SSH_AUTHORIZED_KEY”.
+	k.
+In “Node configuration” section, check the resource settings of TKG nodes, especially the disk size.
+Make changes if needed.

+17. Edit file “vsphere-tkg-workload-1-template.yaml” and “vsphere-tkg-workload-2-template.yaml”.
+Make similar changes to the two files according to step 16.

+18. Run the following command to create TKG management cluster: tanzu management-cluster create -f vsphere-tkg-mgmt-template.yaml -v2

+This command takes about five minutes.
+Output of this command is like the following:

+19. Run the following command to create TKG workload cluster 1: tanzu cluster create -f vsphere-tkg-workload-1-template.yaml

+This command may take 10 to 15 minutes.
+Output of this command is like the following:

+20. Run the following command to create TKG workload cluster 2: tanzu cluster create -f vsphere-tkg-workload-2-template.yaml --tkr v1.19.9---vmware.2-tkg.1

+This command may take 10 to 15 minutes.
+Output of this command is like the following: